CounterpartyXCP/Documentation/developer_guide.rst

    after blockchain existed, start bitcoind with ``-reindex`` once to let it build a full index blockchain data first.
--  Download and install counterpartyd (on to a clean VM/server is recommended) via the instructions in doc:`build-system`.
+-  Download and install counterpartyd (on to a clean VM/server is recommended) via the instructions in :doc:`build-system`.
 Note that when the installer asks if you want to start counterpartyd automatically on startup, you probably want to say yes (but make it so that it starts after bitcoind which it will be using is up, otherwise it will exit